jlcastro1877/readme_automatic/README.md

   ### jlcastro1877@gmail.com

   ## Description:
-  ### I can create a file called README on my REPO using NODE.js
+  ### I am able to create a README file to push to my Repo

   ## Installation:
   ### You must install the following for this app to function: